Jo-JPEG/flagstone-project-01/README.md

 - The site can be navigated by screen readers and the text is readable and high-contrast Tasks
-- Ensure all images are correctly described using alt-text -Make HTML code as semantic as possible
+- Ensure all images are correctly described using alt-text
+- Make HTML code as semantic as possible
--Check code with external resources such as Lighthouse
+- Check code with external resources such as Lighthouse

 #### User Story 4: